bozza-man/cloudflare_firewall/WARP-DEPLOYMENT-GUIDE.md

-# Cloudflare WARP Agent Deployment Guide
+# Cloudflare WARP Zero Trust Deployment Guide

 ## 🎯 Overview

-This guide covers the deployment and testing of Cloudflare WARP clients with automatic network topology detection and testing-friendly configuration.
+This guide covers the deployment and testing of Cloudflare WARP Zero Trust clients for the **bruteforcegroup** organization with automatic network topology detection and testing-friendly configuration.

 ## 📋 Prerequisites